 - Heritage and cultural organizations: We have a list of resources for you, and join us for Common Concerns live online conversations.
 Email firstname.lastname@example.org to get on the Common Concerns email list.

-We are grateful to our program partners, teachers and constituents and we look forward to continuing to engage our communities in person when it is safe to do so.
+We are grateful to our program partners, teachers and constituents and we look forward to continuing to engage our communities both online and in the museum.

-Our heartfelt thanks to all of the healthcare professionals and essential services workers in Washington and beyond who are aiding the ill, working toward containment, and continuing to provide necessary services and resources.
+Our heartfelt thanks to all of the healthcare professionals and essential services workers in Washington and beyond who are working toward containment and continuing to provide necessary services and resources.
 Our thoughts and caring extend to all those who are suffering as a result of this outbreak.

 What You Can Do